graham-m-dunn/graham-m-dunn.github.io/_posts/2017-12-08-gam-in-cloudshell.md

 Can you run a full browser on this machine? (usually Y for MacOS, N for Linux if you SSH into this machine) N

 GAM is now installed.
-Are you ready to set up a Google API project for GAM? (yes or no) yes Please enter your G Suite admin email address: graham.dunn@kik.com
-ERROR: /home/graham_dunn/bin/gam/oauth2service.json already exists.
-Please delete or rename it before attempting to create another project.
-Project creation failed.
-Trying again.
-Say N to skip project creation.

-GAM is now installed.
 Are you ready to set up a Google API project for GAM? (yes or no) no

 You can create an API project later by running: